chrismarquezz/classlink-integration-demo/README.md

 # ClassLink Integration Demonstrator

-This project is a lightweight, full-stack web application designed to demonstrate a complete, end-to-end integration with the ClassLink ecosystem, as required by the internship program.
+This project is a lightweight, full-stack web application designed to demonstrate a complete, end-to-end integration with the ClassLink ecosystem.

 ## Core Purpose